 The main goal of the Central Milwaukie transportation network, described below, is to increase connections within the area as well as to Downtown and neighborhoods to the east.
-This goal aligns with Milwaukie's Transportation System Plan (TSP) Goal #5 (Reliability and Mobility), which is to "develop and maintain a well-connected transportation system that reduces travel distance, improves reliability, and manages congestion" (Milwaukie TSP, 2013).
+The main goal of the Central Milwaukie transportation network, described below, is to increase connections within the area as well as to Downtown and neighborhoods to the east.
+This goal aligns with several of Milwaukie's Transportation System Plan (TSP) Goal: Goal #1 (Livability), Goal #2 (Safety), Goal #3 (Travel Choices) and Goal #5 (Reliability and Mobility).
+Each of these goals include an objective relating to a comprehensive and multi-modal transportation network (Milwaukie TSP, 2013).

 The transportation network in Central Milwaukie will accommodate multimodal movement around and through the area-including travel by car, transit, bike or foot.
-As discussed in the Lessons Learned section of Appendix A, inadequate site access and transportation infrastructure have been a major barrier to quality development in Central Milwaukie.
+As discussed in the Lessons Learned section of Appendix A, inadequate site access and transportation infrastructure have been a major barrier to development in Central Milwaukie.